 - i.
-The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
 The site investigation should be completed at an appropriate level for the risk in accordance with the relevant British Standard. - iii.
-Site investigation and remedial measures must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements (refer to Appendix 2a for a list of standards referred to)
+Site investigation and remedial measures must meet the relevant Building Regulations, British Standards and Euro-Codes and other statutory requirements (refer to Appendix 2A for a list of standards referred to).